NotAnyMike/uber/README.md

 * `3`: wating for driver to arrive
 * `2`: being driven

 ## Thoughts on the General Model
 The model must have several variables in order to diffirentiate taxis and ubers, some of them must be intrinsic to the service and another type of characteristics must be about strategy.
 Differentiating the services by the confortableness is not enough given the new trend of decreasing quality of uber's confortability.

 ## Decision Rule

 The following are the variables that the Decision Rule must take into account:

-* Price
+* Price: but the **taximetro** and the **Uber price calculator** (this includes the dynamic rare) must be created
-* Heuristic of Familiarity
+* Heuristic of Familiarity: the lastest type of driver have weights more.
+* The uncertanty in the price of the taxi fare
 * to be continued

 ### Main variables related to Uber and Taxis which can be used to differentiate them